Information for candidates

 Candidate spending limits

-The calculation for candidate spending is £960 plus 0.08p per local government elector registered to vote on the last day for publication of the notice of election in the ward in which you are standing.
+The calculation for candidate spending for single candidates is £960 plus 0.08p per local government elector registered to vote on the last day for publication of the notice of election in the ward in which you are standing.

 To avoid the risk of miscalculation and overspending, we are no longer able provide the calculated amounts.
-However you are able to find the electorate for each ward below which will enable you to calculate the amount yourself using the above formula.
+However you are able to find the electorate for each ward below which will enable you to calculate the amount yourself using the above formula, or the relevant formula for joint candidates.

 Candidate spending forms